Welcome to my website.

 Seeing Young Children with New Eyes: What we’ve learned from Reggio Emilia about children and ourselves

 The whole book is accessible from this page, to read at NO COST.
 Click on Part 1 to start.
-Right-click (Mac users, option-click) the links below to download the PDF versions of Parts I, II, III, IV and V.
+Right-click (Mac users, option-click) the links below to download the PDF versions of Parts I, II, III, IV, V and VI.

 Part I explores The Image of the Child; Part II is about our understanding of the documentation process that makes Reggio Emilia schools so livel, wise and productive with their children and their curriculum; Part III is about growing ourselves as teachers; Part IV is about growing our developing awareness; Part V is about thing that come up every day; Part VI is about creative work; and Part VII includes a Bibliography, Appendix and Index.